andimeier/sudokusolver/README.md

 ## Usage

-    sudoku-solver [ -l LOGFILE -s SVGFILE -v -h ] SUDOKU_FILE
+    sudoku-solver [ -l LOGFILE -v -h ] SUDOKU_FILE

 ### Parameters

+    Usage:
+     sudoku-solver [ -l LOGFILE -v -h ] SUDOKU_FILE

+    Parameters:

-    -l LOGFILE  printlog into LOGFILE (filename) instead of stdout
+      -l LOGFILE  printlog into LOGFILE (filename) instead of stdout -v          verbose logging

-    -s SVGFILE  write SVG representation of Sudoku grid into SVG files, each iteration will write another SVG file with a numeric suffix appended.
-    The SVG file without an additional numeric suffix is the final, solved grid.
-    For example, when the parameter -s test.svg is specified, you will end up with SVG files of test.svg.1, test.svg.2, test.svg.3 etc. plus the final grid, stored in the file test.svg (without additional suffix).

-    -v          verbose logging

       -h          this help screen
+      SUDOKU_FLIE the Sudoku input file

 ### Format of the Sudoku input file

-A Sudoku input file speicifies the starting numbers as well as "metadata" like Sudoku type.
+A Sudoku input file specifies the starting numbers as well as "metadata" such as the type of Sudoku (e.g. Color Sudoku).
 It is a plain text file and basically looks like this:

 ```
 type: standard